TeachBooks/mirror_computational_modelling/book/continuum_linear/derivation.md

 $\newcommand{\bK}{\mathbf{K}}$
 $\newcommand{\pder}[2]{\frac{\partial #1}{\partial #2}}$
 $\newcommand{\iD}{\boldsymbol{\mathcal{D}}}$
+$\newcommand{\myMat}[1]{\left[ \begin{matrix} #1 \end{matrix} \right]}$

 # From strong to discrete form

 In this chapter, we will introduce finite element formulations for higher order problems.
 You have already seen 2D frame formulations, but there still the elements themselves were one-dimensional in nature.
 Now, we will focus on solid mechanics problems where the solution is a field in 2D (or 3D) space.
 This implies the elements and shape functions need to be different (e.g. triangular, quadrilateral, tetrahedral).

 ## Preliminaries

 We have already shown the finite element derivation for the [Poisson equation in 2D](../introduction/poisson2d.md).
 The most essential difference between the 2D Poisson equation and 2D continuum elasticity is that in elasticity, the unknown field is a vector field.
-When solving for displacements in 2D, there are 2 unknowns at every point $(x,y)$ in the domain: $u_x(x,y)$ and $u_y(x,y)$, unlike when solving for instance for temperature with the Poisson equation, where there is only one unknown at every point, i.e. a scalar fild.
+When solving for displacements in 2D, there are 2 unknowns at every point $(x,y)$ in the domain: $u_x(x,y)$ and $u_y(x,y)$, unlike when solving for instance for temperature with the Poisson equation, where there is only one unknown at every point, i.e. a scalar field.
 Above, we have used $\bu$ for the degree of freedom vector, distinct from the scalar $u$ that was the unknown field.
 Now the unknown field is already a vector, so we keep the symbol $\bu$ for the displacement field

 $$
 \bu \equiv \begin{pmatrix} u_x \\ u_y \end{pmatrix}